Foundationalism: Definition

 Foundationalism is an attempt to respond to the regress problem of justification in epistemology.
 According to this argument, every proposition requires justification to support it, but any justification also needs to be justified itself.
 If this goes on ad infinitum, it is not clear how anything in the chain could be justified.
 Foundationalism holds that there are 'basic beliefs' which serve as foundations to anchor the rest of our beliefs.
 Strong versions of the theory assert that an indirectly justified belief is completely justified by basic beliefs; more moderate theories hold that indirectly justified beliefs require basic beliefs to be justified, but can be further justified by other factors.

 Since ancient Greece, Western philosophy has pursued a solid foundation as the ultimate and eternal reference system for all knowledge.
-This foundation serves not only as the starting point merely as a basis for knowledge of the truth of existence.
+This foundation serves not only as a starting point but also as the fundamental basis for understanding the truth of existence.
 Thinking is the process of proving the validity of knowledge, not proving the rationality of the foundation from which knowledge is shaped.
 This means, with ultimate cause, the foundation is true, absolute, entire and impossible to prove.
 Neopragmatist philosopher Richard Rorty, a proponent of anti-foundationalism, said that the fundamentalism confirmed the existence of the privileged representation which constitutes the foundation, from which dominates epistemology.
 The earliest foundationalism is Plato's theory of Forms, which shows the general concept as a model for the release of existence, which is only the faint copy of the Forms of eternity, that means, understanding the expression of objects leads to acquiring all knowledge, then acquiring knowledge accompanies achieving the truth.
 Achieving the truth means understanding the foundation.
 This idea still has some appeal in for example international relations studies.